patak-dev/vite-plugin-virtual/README.md

 }
 ```

-For more details about declaration, you can refer to the official Vite documentation on [IntelliSense for TypeScript](https://vitejs.dev/guide/env-and-mode#intellisense-for-typescript).
+For more details refer to the [TypeScript docs for ambient modules](https://www.typescriptlang.org/docs/handbook/modules/reference.html#ambient-modules).

 ## Credits